 We examined whether modal preference vs. decision variability parameters were separately identifiable through our data.
 We found that this was indeed the case for typical participants, as is exemplified in Figure SF1.

-Figure SF1: Model fit to the modal preference and the preference uncertainty, parametrised as per the KU model, using only trials from the phase 1 of the experiment, before exposure to the choices of another agent.
-A participant with fitted values near the middle of the population distribution of Figure 2 is shown.
-The three rows of plots represent the values of the (log) preference parameter, the (log) uncertainty parameter and the model deviance – a measure of model fit derived from the log-likelihood - as more samples are obtained from the posterior distribution of the parameters (the converged Markov Chain).
-The three columns show: a., d., g.: Values at consecutive thinned samples, illustrating that stability has been achieved. b., e., h.: smoothed histograms representing the posterior distributions.
-Note that they have very well defined peaks both for k and for u. c., f., i.: Autocorrelation plots indicating that the degree of thinning was appropriate – i.e., that consecutive samples (from the first column) used to construct the posteriors (second column) were independent.
+[S1 Fig here ]

 Section S2.
 How correlated K and T correspond to uncorrelated m and u

 In order to understand how individuals with uncorrelated m and u, as described by the KU model, might have correlated K and T, as per the softmax model, we first confirmed this in a simulation study.
 We first randomly chose 100 real participants that provided good parameter estimates on both KU and KT models.
 We checked that for this random sample, K and T were correlated as in our overall sample but m and u not significantly so.
 Third, we got these realistic values of m and u and fed them through the experimental task de novo, to produce artificial data.
 Note that this data is ignorant of K and T of the KT model and of the original trials from which the original m and u were derived.
 Finally, we re-fitted the KT model on the artificial data using MCMC with uninformative priors.
 We found that the new K and T were highly correlated in this artificial sample, Pearson r=0.55, p ~ 0.
 However, as in the real data, the overall procedure resulted in 15 pseudo-participants with extreme values, ln T > 4 or ln T < -4.
 We were concerned that these might lead to an inflated K – T correlation and excluded them.
 K and T remained strongly correlated in the sample excluding outliers, r=0.41, p ~ 0.0 (Figure SF1).

-Figure SF2.
-Scatter-plot of synthetic data, analogous to Figure 2a. but produced by applying the experimental task to artificial agents.
-These agents followed the KU model with uncorrelated km and ku.
+[ S2 Fig here ]

 In order to obtain further analytical insight into this phenomenon, we asked what the equivalence temperature Teq of a KT agent would have to be in order to result in exactly the same policy as a KU agent when faced with one single option pair O = {Ro, delay=0 vs. Rd, delay=D > 0) .
 If we call ki(O) the indifference k of this option pair,